Date of birth: Aug. 4, 1904

 Cooper was a terrific young player, winning big events in Texas before he turned 20.
 He started winning bigger tournaments in 1926, and for the next 15 to 20 years was a familiar figure on PGA Tour leaderboards.

-His best season was 1937, when he won 8 times and led the tour in money earnings.
+His best season was 1937, when he won eight times and led the tour in money earnings.

 Following his PGA Tour career, Cooper was a teaching pro at Metropolis Country Club in New York for 26 years.
-Following that, he taught at Westchester Country Club until age 93.
+Following that, he taught at Westchester Country Club in New York until age 93.